How Often to Apply Coconut Oil to Your Scalp at Night for Gorgeous Hair

 For My Dry, Frizzy Hair

-- First wins: By week 3, my scalp stopped itching, and my hair felt like satin
+- First wins: By the third week, my itchy scalp calmed down, and my hair started feeling soft and smooth like satin.

-- Secret weapon: Warming a pea-sized amount between palms first
+- Secret weapon: I always warmed a small, pea-sized amount of oil between my palms before applying it.

 My “Aha!”
 Lessons

-3 ️ Upgrade Trick: Adding 1 drop of lavender oil made it a spa-like ritual (and helped me sleep!).
+- Upgrade Trick: Adding one drop of lavender oil made the routine feel like a relaxing spa ritual and helped me sleep better!

 My Bedtime Routine Now: